|

 during or just after the rule of the Corinthian tyrant Periander (circa 627-585 BC).

-One is of white limestone with a lion's head (MR 1) that served as a water spout; the
+This is one of three surviving antefixes from the Temple of Hera exhibited in the museum.
+The second is of white limestone with a lion's head (MR 1) that served as a water spout;

-An antefix (in Greek, ακροκέραμα, akrokerama) is an ornamental ceramic plaque [1] covering the end of a roof tile (kalypter) which covered the lower edge of a wooden framed, ceramic tiled roof or the apex of a gable (sima) of a temple, mostly during the Archaic period.
+An antefix (from Latin, antefixus; in Greek, ακροκέραμο or ακροκέραμος, akrokeramos) is an ornamental ceramic plaque [1] covering the end of a roof tile (kalypter) which covered the lower edge of a wooden framed, ceramic tiled roof or the apex of a gable (sima) of a temple, mostly during the Archaic period.
 Rows of such antefixes, usually in the form of heads (often referred to as protomes [2]) of mythical figures, often decorated the sides of roofs.
 Antefixes covering apex tiles were usually larger.
 See the reconstruction drawing in Medusa part 2, showing the roof of the Archaic wooden temple of Apollo at Thermon, central Greece, decorated with a row of antefixes.

 The technique is thought to have been invented in Corinth (but see note in Medusa part 2), and appears to have spread to other Greek cities rapidly, and was already in use in Etruria by the 7th century BC.
 [3] It was used on several temples in Sicily, where Gorgoneions were among the most common antefix motifs.